transcom/mymove-docs/docs/adrs/0077-eject-cra-app.md

 [adr-0072]: ./0072-using-react-app-rewired.md

-The main reason to consider this again is that it was discovered on back on the 13th of May 2022 that the _React-Scripts_, which _Create-React-App_ provides, does not call `compiler.close` which prevents the *webpack* cache from being saved.
+The main reason to consider this again is that on May 13, 2022 it was discovered
+that the _React-Scripts_, which _Create-React-App_ provides,
+does not call `compiler.close` which prevents the *webpack* cache from being saved.
 This means that the `make client_build` command will always compile the application every time, even without changes being made to the `src/` directory.